Quantum-Optics-LKB/NLSE/paper/paper.md

 # Summary

-The non-linear Shcrödinger equation (NLSE) is a general non-linear equation allowing to model the propagation of light in non-linear media.
+The non-linear Schrödinger equation (NLSE) is a general non-linear equation allowing to model the propagation of light in non-linear media.
 This equation is mathematically isomorphic to the Gross-Pitaevskii equation (GPE) describing the evolution of cold atomic ensembles.
 Providing a flexible, modern and performant framework to solve these equations is a crucial need to model realistic experimental scenarii.